Shopify/symbol-fstring/README.md

 in hotspots, it causes a lot of work for the garbage collector, and cause many identical strings to be kept in memory.

-There was [an attempt to make `Symbol#to_s` return it's internal fstring for Ruby 2.7](https://bugs.ruby-lang.org/issues/16150), but unfortunately it got reverted, and probably won't happen before a while.
+There was [an attempt to make `Symbol#to_s` return it's internal fstring for Ruby 2.7](https://bugs.ruby-lang.org/issues/16150), but unfortunately it got reverted, instead [Ruby 3.0 should have `Symbol#name`](https://github.com/ruby/ruby/commit/eb67c603ca7e435181684857e650b4633fda5bb6).

+This gem backports the `Symbol#name` method for older rubies, and optionally allow to replace `Symbol#to_s` by `Symbol#name`.

 ## Installation